 Founded by Anna Freud herself over sixty years ago, The Anna Freud National Centre for Children and Families works to improve the lives of thousands of children and young people with mental health problems.
 The charity provides specialist help and services for young people and their families as well as providing services and training for the professionals who support them.

-The Family School provides a specialist alternative provision for children with serious emotional and behavioural issues who have been excluded from mainstream schools.
-Its vision is to provide pupils with the confidence, educational progress, and ambition to take the next steps towards a successful re-integration into mainstream school and the personal resilience to become responsible members of society.
+The School is a therapeutic alternative provision for children with complex emotional and behavioural issues who have been excluded from mainstream schools.
+Its vision is to provide pupils with the confidence, educational progress, and ambition to take the next steps towards a successful re-integration into mainstream, and the personal resilience to become responsible members of society.

-The School is unique in the way that it integrates high quality education and mental health provision and involves parents and families in order to improve the long-term outcomes for their children.
+The Pears Family School is unique in the way that it integrates high quality education and mental health provision and involves parents and families in order to improve the long-term outcomes for their children.